shreshthabasu/shreshthabasu/README.md

 4. ResNet (2+1)D - Approximates 3D convolutions by using a 2D convolution followed by a 1D convolution separately

-5. I3D - inflates  filters  and  pooling  kernels  of  deep  classifica-tion ConvNets to 3D, thus allowing spatiotemporal featuresto be learnt using existing successful 2D architectures pre-trained on ImageNet
+5. I3D - inflates  filters  and  pooling  kernels  of  deep  classification ConvNets to 3D, thus allowing spatiotemporal featuresto be learnt using existing successful 2D architectures pre-trained on ImageNet

-The code for this project can be found [here](https://github.com/shreshthabasu/Deepfake-Detection)